THE “RECOVERY PROTOCOL” BREAKTHROUGH

 From The Journal Molecular Psychiatry, Pub.
 July 13th, 2021, states that in the US, for example, poor treatment response reportedly ranges widely from 20-60 percent of the population receiving psychiatric treatment with medications.
 Do you feel you belong to this camp?

 In the article “The Challenge of Presenting Antidepressant Risks and Benefits,” from Mad in America, Science, Psychiatry and Social Justice, November 7, 2023, the following was reported: the placebo response for depression, on average, is 35-40%, while with antidepressants (chemical response), it is only 42-53%, a random chance of change by medication.
-Can you continue living with a 50/50 chance, a toss of the die?
+Can you continue living with those 50/50 odds?

 From the Journal of Affective Disorders, April 2021, Evaluating Dimensional Approach to Treatment Resistance in Anxiety Disorders: A two-year follow-up study reports that 30-60% of anxiety disorder patients have inadequate treatment response.
 Where does this leave consumers?